Sign up for our weekly health tips, free guides and more

-Whilst you may think that during the darker months where we can’t get vitamin D from the sun that we can get enough from our diet, you may want to think again.
+Whilst you may think that we can get enough from our diet, you may want to think again.
 Dr Gemma Newman, also known as the plant powered doctor, touches on this in one of our podcast episodes.
 She says “We can get some [vitamin D] from food.
 But honestly, most of it is not really from our food.
 Only a maximum of 10 percent can we get from our food and things like oily fish, sunbathed mushrooms, actually”.
-(Listen to the full podcast episode with Dr Gemmahere).
+(Listen to the full podcast episode with Dr Gemma here).
 Whilst fish has one of the highest vitamin D content out of all the food groups, you would still have to eat 140g of salmon, 200g of halibut, 850g of cod and 2 cans of tuna to get only 10 ug of vitamin D when we should be aiming for 20 ug of vitamin D a day.
 Let's be honest, no one is eating that much fish in a week let alone a day!

 The popularity of vegetarian and vegan diets are becoming more prevalent.
 To date, 14% of the UK follow a plant based diet with 500,000 people giving up meat in 2020.
 People following a vegan diet have also increased by 40% in 2020 so it is clear there is a shift in our culture where people are eating more plant based diets.
-Whilst we aren’t slating plant based diets because plants are powerful and amazing, people who follow a plant based diet are at higher risk of being deficient in vitamin D, vitamin B12, calcium, zinc and iron.
+Whilst we aren’t saying you should be plant based, because plants are powerful, it's important to be mindful that following this diet puts you at a higher risk of being deficient in vitamin D, vitamin B12, calcium, zinc and iron.
 There are plant based sources of these nutrients but to reach an optimal daily amount you would have to eat…